 5-6cupsbread or all-purpose flour, more or less as needed

 In a large bowl of an electric mixer, combine the water and milk powder and stir until the milk dissolves.
 Sprinkle the yeast on top, stir and then cover with plastic.
 Let it sit for 5 minutes, or until the yeast has started to proof.

 Next add the sugar, salt, butter, egg and 2-3 cups of the flour.
 Using a mixer with a dough hook (can also stir with a dough whisk), mix on low speed.
 Then turn to medium speed and mix for 2 minutes.

 Stop the mixer and add 2 more cups of flour and then mix on low speed until the ingredients are wet.
 Then turn mixer on medium speed and mix for 2 minutes.
 Add approximately 1/2 cup of flour until the dough is soft and pulling away from the sides of the bowl.
 It should not be overly sticky or stiff.

 Scrape the dough off the sides of the bowl and add 1 Tablespoon of vegetable oil around the sides of the bowl.
 Turn the dough over in the bowl so it is covered with the oil (this helps prevent the dough from drying out).
 Cover with plastic and allow to rise in a warm place until double in size (about 1 hour).

-Bake at 350°F for 12-15 minutes or until browned.
+Bake at 350°F for 15 minutes or until the tops and bottoms are lightly browned.
 Brush with melted butter when taken out of the oven.

 From THE LION HOUSE COOKBOOK.
 Milk: You may substitute instant dry milk with regular milk, however use 2/3 cup less water.
 Make ahead: These rolls can be made ahead.
 Simply roll them out and cover with lightly greased plastic wrap and place the fridge instead of rising.
 Then take out of the fridge 1 1/2 hours before baking to rise.
 Then bake as directed.